OFS/ofs.github.io/docs/sw/fpga_tools/fpgainfo/fpgainfo.md

 Show information about the FPGA platform including the partial reconfiguration (PR) Interface ID, the OPAE version, and the FPGA Interface Manager (FIM) ID.

+The  *User1/User2/Factory Image Info*  lines reflect the information of the image that is present in the Flash.

+The  *Bitstream Id* line reflects the information of the image that is programmed in the FPGA.

 `bmc`

 Show all Board Management Controller sensor values for the FPGA resource, if available.